 I think it is extremely ironic that I was nominated for this award right around the time I reached the 6th month anniversary of this blog.
 Before I start explaining my reasons, I just want to say that this is going to get personal.

 In 2013, I graduated from Rowan University, where I pursued a Bachelor’s of Arts in Writing Arts.
 I wanted this degree because it is my dream to be a published writer, author, and poet.
-However, I knew how hard it is to support oneself through writing so I decided to obtain my teaching certificate and wound up pursuing a Master’s Degree at Fairleigh Dickinson University.
+However, I knew how hard it is to support oneself through writing so I decided to obtain my teaching certificate and wound up pursuing a Master’s Degree.
 My goal was never to be a classroom teacher.
 I wanted a teaching certificate so I could tutor students one-on-on or work in small group settings.
 But my master’s program required me to do student teaching and my professors pushed me to become a classroom teacher.
 I wasn’t making enough money to support myself through just tutoring, so I decided to try teaching at a school.

 Worst mistake of my life.